spod/fekv/README.md

 # fekv

-Toy key value datastore with a REST API with raft based consensus written in Rust.
+A toy key value datastore with a REST API backed by LMDB written in Rust which will be extended with raft based consensus.

 ## Usage